cophilot/templify/.github/pull_request_template.md

 ## Description

+> Can be skipped if a link to an issue is provided above.

-_Please provide a brief description of the changes made in this pull request:_
+Please provide a brief description of the changes made in this pull request:

 ...

 ## Changes

-_Please add a list of changes made in this pull request:_
+Please add a list of changes made in this pull request:

 -   ...
 -   ...

+## Notes

+Please add any additional notes here:

+...